 - a serious allergic reaction (anaphylaxis) to any component of the vaccine.

-Protection for children against pneumococcal disease is available under the National Immunisation Program Schedule.
+Protection for babies and children against pneumococcal disease is available under the National Immunisation Program Schedule.
 In Victoria, immunisation against pneumococcal disease is free of charge for:

-- Aboriginal and Torres Strait Islander children receive four doses of primary vaccine at two, four, six months and 12 months if children live in high-risk areas including Queensland, Northern Territory, Western Australia or South Australia (not Victoria)
+- Aboriginal and Torres Strait Islander babies – receive four doses of vaccine at two months (from six weeks), four months, six months and 12 months if they live in high-risk areas including Queensland, Northern Territory, Western Australia or South Australia (not in Victoria)

-- children up to and including five years - catch-up immunisations are available for children who have not received the vaccinations.
+- children aged less than five years – catch-up immunisations are available for children who have not received the pneumococcal vaccinations.
 The number of recommended doses depends on the child’s age and health.

 Immunisation against pneumococcal disease for adults

-Protection for adults against pneumococcal disease is available under the National Immunisation Program Schedule.
-In Victoria, immunisation against pneumococcal disease is free of charge for:
+Adult immunisation against pneumococcal disease is available free of charge under the National Immunisation Program Schedule for:

 - all Aboriginal and Torres Strait Islander people aged 50 years or older

-All adults aged less than 65 years who are medically at risk should also be immunised (see definitions above) although the vaccine is not free under the National Immunisation Program.
-Speak to your doctor or immunisation provider for further information about the vaccine and its costs.
+Some medical risk conditions for which it is recommended to receive pneumococcal immunisation do not qualify for free immunisation under the National Immunisation Program.
+Speak to your doctor or immunisation provider for further information about the vaccine and its cost.

 Pregnancy and pneumococcal immunisation